WittyCC/MovieTrailers/README.md

   * Application layout consists of a YouTube player view and a Play button.
 The YouTube player view has full functionality to pause video, select resolution, and skip to the next video on the playlist

 3. Integration
-  * YouTube Player library installed for integration of YouTube API
+  * YouTube Android Player API library installed for integration of YouTube API

 4. UX/UI
   * Develop custom style and background